SAMeh-ZAGhloul/OpenEMR-HL7-FHIR-API-Endpoints-and-cURL-Testing-Guide/README.md

   - `load_env()`: Load `.env`
   - `run()`: Execute FHIR endpoint tests

-### Enable the Client in OpenEMR
+### Enable the Client in OpenEMR (Required)
 - After registration, newly created clients may be disabled by default.
-Enable the client under `Admin → System → API Clients`.
+You **must** enable the client under `Admin → System → API Clients`.
+- Look for the client with name "POC Testing App" and ensure it is enabled.
+- Without enabling the client, token exchange will fail with "invalid_client" error.

 ### Discovery & Endpoints
 - OIDC Discovery: `<BASE_URL>/oauth2/default/.well-known/openid-configuration`